Introduction

 In The Elm Architecture, messages represent events that have occurred—made of pure data.
 As a consequence, it should always be easy

-to derive Debug
+to derive Debug and Clone for our Message type.

 The View